netdata/netdata/docs/dashboards-and-charts/alerts-tab.md

 ## Alert Configurations tab

-From this tab you can view all the configurations for all running alerts in your War Room.
+From this tab you can view all the configurations for all running alerts in your Room.
 Each row concerns one alert, and it provides information about it in the rest of the table columns.

 By running alerts we mean alerts that are related to some metric that is or was collected.
 Netdata may have more alerts pre-configured that aren't applicable to your monitoring use-cases.